Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Bitcoin Order Book and Network Data

-Finally, we collect information about two exchange characteristics that might help arbitrageurs to circumvent the exposure to settlement latency.
-On the one hand, some exchanges offer margin trading instruments which allow traders to short BTC and avoid settlement latency.
-However, such margin trading always comes at the cost of substantial collateral deposits which the exchanges control.
-On the other hand, some exchanges allow businesses to open an account which provides institutional investors with the opportunity to hold inventories and exploit price differences.
-Holding inventories at exchanges is costly though, since it is associated with continuous exposure to fluctuations in prices and exchange-specific default or hacking risks.
-However, as we demonstrate in Section~\ref{sec:regressions}, the mere presence of margin trading instruments or access for institutional investors is not a sufficient condition to completely offset the impact of settlement latency.
+We collect information about two exchange characteristics that might reduce marginal arbitrage costs.
+On the one hand, some exchanges offer margin trading instruments that allow traders to take short positions on BTC.
+However, such margin trading always comes at the cost of substantial collateral deposits, which the exchanges control.
+On the other hand, some exchanges allow businesses to open an account, which allows institutional investors, who might have lower risk aversion, to hold inventories and exploit price differences.
+However, holding inventories at exchanges is costly since it is associated with continuous exposure to exchange-specific default risk.
+We demonstrate in Section~\ref{sec:regressions} that the mere presence of margin trading instruments or access for institutional investors is not a sufficient condition to offset the impact of settlement latency.
+Further, \cite{Makarow.2018} find that price deviations are much larger across than within countries, indicating the importance of capital controls for the movement of arbitrage capital.
+To control for such constraints, we group the exchanges in our sample into geographical regions according to the classifications in \cite{Makarow.2018}.

+Further, as one proxy for perceived expected losses due to the default risk of the CEX, we collect CEX ratings from data provider \emph{cryptocompare}.
+The ratings were created in November 2019 and are based on evaluating the business along a range of dimensions, including data provision, security, trade monitoring, and potential negative reports about the CEXes' activities.
+The ratings range from top (\emph{AA}) to dubious assessments (\emph{E}).
+Two exchanges in our sample were rated with the top grade \emph{AA}.

+Finally, some exchanges do not feature fiat currencies directly.
+However, they allow trading BTC against Tether, a token backed by one US Dollar for each token and trading close to par.
+In response to the results documented in \cite{Griffin.2020} substantial doubts on the backing of Tether by the US Dollar arose.
+We show in the Appendix that our empirical results remain qualitatively unaffected if we adjust for contemporaneous price deviations between the USD and USDT (Tether).

-\subsection{Bitcoin network data}
+\subsection{Bitcoin Network Data}